-Cancer is the result of a mutation that causes cells in the body to grow out of control.
-A buildup of extra cells in or around the eye can result in the formation of tumors, which may be either malignant (cancerous) or benign (noncancerous).
+Cancer is the result of a mutation that causes a buildup of extra cells in or around the eye.
+The extra cells can result in the formation of tumors, which may be malignant (cancerous) or benign (noncancerous).

-- Intraocular Melanoma (also called melanoma of the eye or uveal melanoma): This is the most common form of eye cancer in adults; it occurs when cells in the middle layer of the eye called melanocytes grow uncontrollably.
+- Intraocular melanoma (also called melanoma of the eye or uveal melanoma) is the most common form of eye cancer in adults.
+It occurs when cells in the middle layer of the eye (called melanocytes) grow uncontrollably.

-- Intraocular Lymphoma (also called lymphoma of the eye): This is a non-Hodgkin lymphoma (cancer of the lymphocytes, a type of cell that forms part of the immune system) that originates in the cells of the eye.
+- Intraocular lymphoma (also called lymphoma of the eye) is a non-Hodgkin lymphoma that originates in the cells of the eye.

-- Orbital and Adnexal Cancers: These cancers develop in the muscles, nerves and skin around the eyeball.
+- Orbital and adnexal cancers are cancers that develop in the muscles, nerves and skin around the eyeball.

-- Retinoblastoma: This is the most common eye cancer in children, originating in the retina, the light-sensitive tissue at the back of the eyeball.
+- Retinoblastoma is the most common eye cancer in children, originating in the retina, which is the light-sensitive tissue at the back of the eyeball.